lucyinthesky2111/the-one-with-all-the-questions/assets/docs/README.md

 ### Play Page
 * The Play Page houses the quiz content.
 * The site’s title and subtitle appear at the top of the page.
+* Underneath the title and subtitle is a good luck message, which fans of the show will recognise as a quote from Phoebe Buffay.
 * The centre of the page features a box which houses the quiz content.
 For consistency, the box has no border radius and has a box shadow, as per the box on the Homepage.
 * At the bottom of the page are 3 images which Friends fans will recognise as relating to the show.
 * Corresponding quotes from 1 of the 6 main characters appear underneath each image on tablet and desktop screens only, to utilise the extra space these screens offer.